matteoWorks/SimplePortfolioWebsite/README.md

 ### Assets <a name = "assets"></a>

 Due to the straightforward nature of this template, this portfolio website heavily emphasizes visual elements that represent skills, experiences, and education of an individual.
-Hence many images regarding skills are used.
+Hence many images related to skills are used.
 These images are located in the "_portfolio-website/src/assets_" folder and are named in the following format: "_logo\_\[SKILL\_NAME\].png_".

 To add a new image, rename it using the template "_logo\_\[SKILL\_NAME\].png_" and place it in the "_portfolio-website/src/assets_" folder.